openjdk/valhalla-docs/site/design-notes/in-defense-of-erasure.md

 requiring substantial coordination and agreement between the many implementors, the ecosystem of languages on the JVM might also have had an opinion about reified generics.
-If, for example, the interpretation of reification included type checking at runtime, would Scala (with its declaration-site generics) be happy to have the JVM enforce Java's (invariant) generic subtyping rules?
+If, for example, the interpretation of reification included type checking at runtime, would Scala (with its declaration-site variance) be happy to have the JVM enforce Java's (invariant) generic subtyping rules?

 #### Erasure was the pragmatic compromise